smaster7/AutoCoV/README.md

 ```

 ## Input Example
 Input data is `sequence x feature` matrix and the example is below.
 <p align="center"><img src="input_example.png" /></p>
+In feature dimension, it consits of following information.
+- abc
+- ded
+- edf